EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ------------------------------------------------------------------

 ### Interactive access control
-- No conditions by the client;
+- The negotiation proceed as in the image below, assuming that there are no conditions imposed by the client;

 ![[InteractiveAccessControl1.png]]

-- multi-step negotiation;
+- **multi-step negotiation**: n the case depicted by the image below, the client too requires certificates from the server.
+There is a problematic situation in the case of a failing transaction: the server acquires informations step by step but, in the case of termination of the interaction before the server has granted the service, this one has now access to the previous data (leakage).
+E.g., the server asks the age of the user but doesn't explicitly say what age is necessary to access to the server;

 ![[InteractiveAccessControl2.png]]

-- two-step interaction.
+- **two-step interaction**: to avoid the leakage discussed before, this technique consists in the server asking the client some requirements (necessary conditions) before granting access.
+E.g., the server asks the age of the user and also says that if his age is $\leq 18$, the access will not be granted to him.

 ![[InteractiveAccessControl3.png]]

-The existing/emerging technologies supporting ABAC are:
+The existing/emerging technologies supporting Attribute-based Access Control are:
-- U-Prove/Idemix: provide advance credential management technologies (selective release, proof of possession, ...);
+- **U-Prove/Idemix**: provide advance credential management technologies (selective release, proof of possession, ...);
-- XACML: standard today for interoperation of access control policies:
+- **XACML**: standard today for interoperation of access control policies:
 	- expressive but with limited features for reasoning about digital certiﬁcates (e.g., attribute nationality should be certiﬁed by a passport) or policy dialog.

 ----------------------------------------------------------------